joeclark-phd/databasebook-postgres/manuscript/chapter01.md

     SELECT COUNT(order_id)
     FROM purchases;

-The `COUNT` function actually counts the number of rows, not the number of unique values.
+The `COUNT` function actually counts the number of non-null values in the specified column, not the number of unique values.
 If you used `COUNT(state)` instead of `COUNT(order_id)` you'd get the same result.
 Even if you have five hundred purchases in 50 states, the `COUNT` would be 500, not 50.
-Since the parameter given to the `COUNT` function doesn't matter, it's often easier to simply use `COUNT(*)`.
+If you have set up the table to allow nulls (empty or missing values) in the specified column, then you might get a result of less than 500.
+If you want to be sure to get exactly the total number of rows, simply use `COUNT(*)`.

 A grand total (or count, or average) is interesting, but a lot of the time what we want to do are compare subtotals (or counts, or averages) for various groupings of the data.
 To do this, we introduce a "GROUP BY" clause.
 If we want to know how many purchases were made in each of several categories, we can group by the "category" column and count up the rows in each group: